bingjetli/php-assignment-1/contribution-docs/code-style.md

 For comments, if you're starting a new block, and the first line is a comment, let there be a blank line between the starting block and the comment.

 &nbsp;

+>Insert a newline after a code block if writing a comment.

+&nbsp;